andreeaiosip/what-a-track/README.md

 * Song Search - this is a very straighforward search.
 When the user knows the song name or part of it, can look up for that and gets back a list of songs which will match the keywords inserted.

+* Artist Search - this search route is used when the user doesn't know the name of the songs, but knows the name of the artist.
+When using this search the user will go on a longer route to get to a list of songs.
+Artist Search -> Artists list -> Albums of an artist -> Tracks of an album -> Choose the song to get the lyrics.

 ##### Search area
 I have used two radio buttons which will trigger the type of search will be performed using the keywords inserted in the search bar.